dgchrt/core2d/README.md

 # Features

 ## Collision Detection
-Translated to method calls, to keep update logic clean.
+Translated to callbacks, to keep update logic clean.

 ## Assets Caching
 Assets and their transformations are reused automatically to keep a solid performance.